How to Save $10,000 in a Year

 Those screenshots at the top of this post came straight from Mint.
 It shows you how much you’re making VS how much you spend each month!

 They even have little goals you can try.
-I recommend this app for anyone trying to save that $10,000 in one year!
+I recommend this app to anyone trying to save that $10,000 in one year!

 Pay Your Bills First